Blues, Brews & BBQ returns to downtown area this weekend

 The Saturday music schedule includes Fields of Eden, 11 a.m.; Big Deal Band, 12:30 p.m.; Nathan Bryce & Loaded Dice, 2:30 p.m; Ivas John Band, 5 p.m.; Joanna Connor, 7:30 p.m. and Honey Island Swamp Band, 9 p.m.
 Food, drink and craft vendors will be on hand from 11 a.m. until the gates close at 10:30 p.m.

-The Autos 4 Autism Car Show will be he'd from noon until 3 p.m. at the Dress 2 Impress Resale Boutique, 117 E. Columbia St. This is the second year for this crowd-pleasing event.
+The Autos 4 Autism Car Show will be held from noon until 3 p.m. at the Dress 2 Impress Resale Boutique, 117 E. Columbia St. This is the second year for this event.

 For more information about Blues, Brews, & BBQ, go to the event's Facebook page or email b3farmington@gmail.com.